 The project provides amazing opportunities to dig at Pistiros, Bulgaria and gain hands-on experience in Field Archaeology; learn more about the Ancient Greek and Thracian culture, coexisting in Pistiros in the late Classical and Hellenistic periods; visit Thracian Royal tombs in the Rose Valley of Kazanlak (UNESCO World Heritage Sites) and the ancient Philippopolis - Plovdiv (European Capital of Culture 2019), as well many other archaeological and historical sites in the area.
 The project sessions combine the following three modules: fieldwork including excavation, maintaining a field journal on a daily basis, filling context sheets and labels, drawing an elevation plan / a ground plan/ a cross-section, 3D positioning of finds, taking coordinates with a level device, and taking photographs at the site; lectures, workshops and field training in Classical and Field Archaeology, Introduction in History and archaeology of Thrace, finds' processing and documentation; excursions to various cultural and archaeological sites in the region and Plovdiv.

-The participants who join either the three-week and four-week project sessions will be able to develop further their skills and competences regarding the field work and finds processing, gained during the first two-week session and to attend a number of extra lectures, workshops and an excursion to some of the most remarkable Thracian royal tombs in the Rose valley in and around Kazanlak and Starosel, Bulgaria.
+The participants who join the four-week project session will be able to further develop their skills and competences regarding field work and finds processing, gained during the first two-week session and to attend a number of extra lectures, workshops and an excursion to some of the most remarkable Thracian royal tombs in the Rose valley in and around Kazanlak and Starosel, Bulgaria.
 The participants who join four week project session will be able to attend the Workshops on Advanced Digital Imaging for Archaeological Recording alongside the excavation.

 There are three application/enrollment paths for this field school: